 educational or teacher services except in limited circumstances.

 the following family planning services.
 These include:

+- non-prescription contraceptive devices;

-- birth control medicine and devices unless prescribed for reasons other than birth control - services for artificial insemination or in vitro fertilization or any other types of artificial or surgical means of conception including any drugs administered in connection with these
+- services for artificial insemination;

+- in vitro fertilization, or any other types of artificial or surgical means of conception, including drugs administered in connection with these procedures;